 The social media landscape continues to evolve at a rapid pace, as does the way in which social media is used by businesses to expand their reach, build communities and, ultimately, increase their profits.

-Whether social media is part of your marketing strategy currently or you are considering utilising social media marketing in the future, here is a summary of the key social media trends and opportunities that you need to be aware of in 2019.
+Whether social media is part of your marketing strategy currently or you are considering utilising social media marketing in the future, here is a summary of the key social media trends and opportunities that you need to be aware of.

 Video continues to play an important role in social media, not least because of the rising popularity of live broadcasting.
 The trend towards “video first” on platforms including Facebook, Instagram, Twitter and LinkedIn, shows no signs of fading any time soon, making it particularly important for brands to consider how they will utilise video to raise their profile, engage audiences and increase revenue.